Comic Book Script Template – [Download]

-Here’s the word file I use for writing comic scripts.
+Here’s the word file I personally use for writing comic scripts.

 Mac’s Comic Book Script Template – WORD version / OPEN OFFICE version